balena-io/debugging-masterclass/README.md

 This does not require execution, and immediately queries the Supervisor to determine its current configuration.
 This output is shown in two panels:

-* Current Supervisor State - This is the current status of the Supervisor, including the address and port it can be reached on, the versions pertaining to it and the current status (note that this only works should the VPN be operational and connected to the balenaCloud backend).
+- Supervisor status - This is the current status of the Supervisor, including the address and port it can be reached on, the versions pertaining to it and the current status (note that this only works should the VPN be operational and connected to the balenaCloud backend).
-* Target Supervisor State - This is the target state for the Supervisor, based upon the release the device is associated with (usually this is the latest release, unless otherwise pinned).
+- Target supervisor state - This is the target state for the Supervisor, based upon the release the device is associated with (usually this is the latest release, unless otherwise pinned).
 This includes all of the services, and any configuration set for each service, for the fleet, as well as configuration (such as boot and device tree settings).

-The Supervisor state should always be available; if it isn't, this is an initial indication that something is wrong (including the Supervisor itself failing to run).
+The Supervisor status should always be available; if it isn't, this is an initial indication that something is wrong (including the Supervisor itself failing to run).

-The Current State is useful for ensuring that versions of the Supervisor/OS and access to the API is as-expected (or has been changed, should access be required).
+The Supervisor status is useful for ensuring that versions of the Supervisor/OS and access to the API is as expected (or has been changed, should access be required).

-The Target State is extremely useful for ensuring that a release is running correctly upon a device (as the `docker-compose` manifest for the release can be read from the fleet's 'Release' page in the Dashboard), as well as ensuring it's the commit that's expected.
+The Target supervisor state is extremely useful for ensuring that a release is running correctly upon a device (as the `docker-compose` manifest for the release can be read from the fleet's 'Release' page in the Dashboard), as well as ensuring it's the commit that's expected.

 ### 3. Device Access Responsibilities

 When accessing a customer's device you have a number of responsibilities, both technically and ethically.
 A customer assumes that the support agent has a level of understanding and competence, and as such support agents should ensure that these levels are met successfully.